Ensuring privacy when undertaking surveillance

 The organizations capturing the surveillance may be doing so for a variety of reasons – from securing an area against criminal activities through to ensuring traffic is running smoothly.
 Manufacturers and sellers of surveillance cameras can help users stay informed on surveillance best practices.
 This includes how to correctly and ethically use the information collected by surveillance cameras, as well as help them take the necessary steps to comply with local and international privacy regulation.

 Enabling compliance through technology

 Permanent masking: This approach is most commonly used in environments where the identities of passers-by are not relevant to the primary aim of the surveillance.
 Permanent masking provides a more basic way of protecting people’s privacy by anonymizing everyone in a video and permanently burning the masking into the video so there is no way to undo the masking in the footage.
 This means that while areas can be monitored for things like hazards, footfall counting or non-human surveillance like traffic monitoring, should someone need to access the footage as part of an investigation, the identities of those in the video cannot be uncovered.
-Permanent masking may involve static masking – where there are defined areas of a scene that are permanently masked in live and recorded video – or dynamic masking, where masking is not static but dynamically applied to moving objects in a scene in live and recorded video.
+Permanent masking may involve static masking – where there are defined areas of a scene that are permanently masked in live and recorded video – or dynamic masking, where masking is not static but dynamically applied to moving people and objects in a scene in live and recorded video.